“Show and Tell” in Your Writing

 [Author’s Note: This bit of Cold War-era post-apocalyptic science fiction previously won the Carl H. Carlson Award for Best Short Story.]

 The Lady sat at her desk, intent upon the work before her.
 Outside of her office, the ice-cold winds blew the poisoned dust through the afternoon blackness.
 Only the building walls stopped the wind from freezing the bare skin of her face.
 But even inside, she needed to wear a thick coat, hat, and gloves.
-She had another coat and scar resting on the back of a nearby chair.
+She had another coat and scarf resting on the back of a nearby chair.
 Whenever she went out, she wore them over the coat and clothes that she already had on.
 Compared to the outside cold, the office seemed rather warm, but the summertime frost continued to fight its way deeper and deeper into the room.
 The Lady had thought about having the few windows in her office boarded up to help keep out the cold, since there was nothing to look at outside, anyway — now that what had once been the deepest blackness of night had become the brightest light of mid-day.
 But the Lady had thought that boarding up the windows would only be a symbol to the people of her city that she was shutting out the harsh realities of life after the Great Death, and she felt that it was her responsibility to stay both symbolically and literally open to raw facts.

 She was staring down at a list.
 Her head was in her hands as she tried to decide who would have to die so that the city could live.
 She saw the answer to the problem, but she kept averting her eyes from the names of the people she knew — names that would never again be on the list for sacrifices.